 Purpose Supports the entire length of the leg Supports the area between the knees when sleeping on the side

-Alignment Helps maintain alignment of spine, hips, and knees Helps maintain alignment of hips and reduces pressure on knees
+Alignment Helps maintain alignment of spine, hips, and knees It helps maintain the alignment of the hips and reduces pressure on the knees

-Design Longer and wider, to support the entire leg Smaller and narrower, fits between the knees
+Design Longer and broader to support the entire leg Smaller and narrower, it fits between the knees

 Benefits Reduces strain on lower back and hips Reduces pressure on knees and promotes proper hip alignment